thoadao0301/COVID-19-Visualization/README.md

 # COVID-19-Visualization
 ### COVID-19 Analytic and visualization
 * Using data API from rappid API and data from opensource in Github<br />
-* Using libraries (detail: reqirement.txt) processing data, visualization and interaction with data<br />
+* Using libraries such as numpy, matplotlib, pandas (detail: reqirement.txt) processing data, visualization and interaction with data<br />

 ### Image of dashboard COVID-19
 ![COVID-19 DASHBOARD](https://github.com/thoadao0301/COVID-19-Visualization/blob/main/Final_report_COVID19.png)